unibas-gravis/scalismo-microsite/website/docs/tutorials/tutorial15.md

 ```

 From these building blocks, we can define different proposal for shape and pose, which always
 only update a part of the parameters.
+For better readability, we also give them simpler name, under
+which they later appear in the logs.

 ```scala
   val identTranslationProposal =
     MHIdentityProposal.forType[TranslationParameters]